Join Sophie-stication Nation

 Exaggerate your skills.

-Let’s say that you work at KFC as a cashier.
+Let’s say that you work at McDonalds as a Cashier

 Some of your duties may include: